 Another approach which Tesla has been using to query potentially relevant examples is investigating all the autopilot disengagements: each time a Tesla driver whose vehicle is in autopilot mode decides to disengage autopilot, the likelihood of low performance in the model is high.
 The data engine can be used to fetch the most relevant examples out of all those cases too, allowing the labeling team to focus on the most critical improvements.

 Below is an example of the type of data collected by the Data Engine after requesting to retrieve more stop signs obstructed by foliage.

 To confirm the relevance of this approach to Tesla, Karphathy filed a patent application on this very subject.

 Tesla's data advantage

-Here is estimation of Tesla Autopilot miles from Lex Fridman, which shows Tesla has collected more than 3 Billion miles in autopilot.
-As a comparison, Google's Waymo recently announced it has collected 20 Million miles since its inception in 2009.
+Here is an estimation of Tesla Autopilot miles from Lex Fridman, which shows Tesla has collected more than 3 billion miles in autopilot.
+As a comparison, Google's Waymo recently announced it had collected 20 million miles since its inception in 2009.
 Tesla is currently leading by at least a factor 100.

-Not only Tesla's current lead in amount of data it has collected is huge, the lead is likely going to expand at faster rate.
-The reason?
+Not only is Tesla's current lead in the amount of data it has collected huge, the lead is likely going to expand at a faster rate.
+What's the reason for this?
 As George Hotz from Comma.ai very clearly discussed during this Tesla Third Row interview:

 - George Hotz, Comma.ai -